2023.10 (October 2023)

 • Corrected issue with configuration schema for MQTT client that was preventing device configuration UI from rendering

-• Corrected a bug causing the Device Gateway to log an unexpected error when starting up when not logged in
+• Corrected a bug causing the Edge Gateway to log an unexpected error when starting up when not logged in

 • Added MQTT Broker server-type device driver